Table of Contents

 - The period until which the guarantee holds is clearly specified

-- The guarantee is always issued for a specific amount
+- The guarantee issuance is always for a specific amount

 - The purpose of the guarantee is clearly stated